Malliavin Calculus for regularity structures: the case of gPAM: Differentiating the solution map

-and note that, thanks to Lemma~\ref{lemma:TransModel}, the second event has full measure, while the first has (clearly) positive probability, as a consequence of $T_\infty > 0$ a.s.
+and note that, thanks to Lemma~\ref{lemma:TransModel}, the second event has full measure, while the first has positive probability at least for $t$ small enough as a consequence of $T_\infty > 0$ a.s.
 From now on, we fix an $\omega\in\Upsilon_t$ and, before proceeding, we (recall and) introduce some notations.

 \begin{notation*} For an admissible model $Z=(\Pi,\Gamma)\in\M(\TS_g)$ and an $L^2$ function $h$, we defined in Proposition~\ref{prop:ContShiftModel} the extended model $E_hZ=(\Pi^{e_h},\Gamma^{e_h})\in\M(\TS_g^H)$ and in Proposition~\ref{prop:TransModel} the translated model $T_hZ=(\Pi^h,\Gamma^h)\in\M(\TS_g)$.
 We will indicate by $\RS$, $\RS^{e_h}$ and $\RS^h$ the reconstruction operators associated to $Z$, $E_hZ$ and $T_hZ$ respectively, and denote by $\Sol$, $\Sol^H$ and $\Sol^D$ the solution maps for~\eqref{eq:gPAMabs},~\eqref{eq:gPAMhabs} and~\eqref{eq:DergPAMabs} as in the corresponding Propositions~\ref{prop:solgPAM},~\ref{prop:solgPAMh} and~\ref{prop:solDergPAM}. \end{notation*}